-The Nether Langwith Neighbourhood Plan has been prepared by the Advisory Committee, which brings together members of the local community and some Parish Councillors.
+- 1.1.
+The Nether Langwith Neighbourhood Plan has been prepared by the Advisory Committee, which brings together members of the local community and some Parish Councillors. - 1.2.
 A key part of the Government's Localism agenda, a neighbourhood plan is a planning document that gives local people greater control and say over how their community develops, now and in the future.
-This includes, for example, where new homes and shops should be built, what new buildings and extensions should look like, and which areas of land should be protected from development.

-As the Plain English Guide to the Localism Act 2011 states, "Instead of local people being told what to do, the Government thinks that local communities should have genuine opportunities to influence the future of the places where they live".
+This includes, for example, where new homes and shops should be built, what new buildings and extensions should look like, and which areas of land should be protected from development. - 1.3.
+As the Plain English Guide to the Localism Act 2011 states, "Instead of local people being told what to do, the Government thinks that local communities should have genuine opportunities to influence the future of the places where they live". - 1.4.
 This Neighbourhood Plan covers the whole of the Parish of Nether Langwith (Figure 1).
 It sits alongside the Bassetlaw Core Strategy and Development Management Policies DPD (2011) to provide more detailed development 'planning' related policies to help achieve locally identified aims and objectives.
-This Neighbourhood Plan has been prepared with an eye to the draft Local Plan, which is expected to be adopted in 2023, to ensure that the policies will endure beyond the lifetime of the Core Strategy.

-This Neighbourhood Plan sets out a long-term approach for the development of Nether Langwith, and clear development related policies to help realise this.
+This Neighbourhood Plan has been prepared with an eye to the draft Local Plan, which is expected to be adopted in 2024 to ensure that the policies will endure beyond the lifetime of the Core Strategy.
+As such, the Plan period is 2022 to 2038. - 1.5.
+This Neighbourhood Plan sets out a long-term approach for the development of Nether Langwith, and clear development related policies to help realise this. - 1.6.
 In preparing a neighbourhood plan, a community is not working from 'a blank piece of paper'.
-Legislation requires that a neighbourhood plan, and the policies it contains, must be prepared in a certain manner; in particular, the policies must be in general conformity with relevant national and local (i.e., Bassetlaw) planning policies.
+Legislation requires that a neighbourhood plan, and the policies it contains, must be prepared in a certain manner; in particular, the policies must be in general conformity with relevant national and local (i.e., Bassetlaw) planning policies. - 1.7.
 This Neighbourhood Plan is now at the formal submission stage.
 Bassetlaw District Council will undertake further statutory consultation before this Neighbourhood Plan is subject to an Independent Examination.
 Once all recommendations have been incorporated into this Neighbourhood Plan, it will be brought back to Nether Langwith where a referendum will be held.
-It will pass if it achieves over 50% of the votes cast.
+It will pass if it achieves over 50% of the votes cast. - 1.8.
 Once made, this Neighbourhood Plan will form part of the Statutory Development Plan for Bassetlaw.
 This means that it must be considered when considering planning applications affecting Nether Langwith.

+Nether Langwith